 Researchers planning to study the collections should read the Collections Access Guidelines and Visiting the Collections.
 Please note if the applicant requesting access is a student, the museum will require a letter of support from a faculty advisor.

-- Archaeology—southeastern US archaeological and bioarchaeological collections, North American ethnology collection (Curator Timothy Baumann)
+- Archaeology—southeastern US archaeological and bioarchaeological collections, North American ethnology collection.
+Temporarily closed for research.

 - Arts & Culture—natural history prints, material culture from around the world, tourist photography, historical collections about Knoxville and Tennessee, American and European fine and decorative arts, military collections, among others (Curator Cat Shteynberg)